Tickets

 Fame and legacy

-Since its unveiling in 1753, the Veiled Christ has been celebrated as one of the greatest sculptures ever created.
-It launched Sanmartino’s career and solidified Naples’ reputation as a hub of Baroque art.
-Over centuries, it has captivated artists, historians, and tourists alike.
+Since its unveiling in 1753, the Veiled Christ has been hailed as one of the greatest sculptures ever made.
+It launched Sanmartino’s career and boosted Naples’ fame as a Baroque art center.
+Admired by artists like Antonio Canova, who wished he had created it, the sculpture’s lifelike detail and emotional power continue to move visitors deeply.

 Who created the Veiled Christ sculpture?